justanotherdot/justanotherdot/site/posts/why-are-there-two-types-of-strings-in-rust.md

 As a final point, the backing store of a `String` is actually `Vec`; `String` just brings along the requirement that the contents are valid UTF-8 and heaps of convenience functions, as does `&str`.
-A slice is what we commonly call a "fat pointer" which consists of two words: one pointing to the start of data and another dictating the length of the content.
-In this sense casting between a slice and back is cheap in the sense that we do not copy any data besides creating a fat point and perhaps re-using it when we borrow.
+A slice is what we commonly call a "fat pointer" which consists of two machine words: one pointing to the start of data and another dictating the length.
+In this sense casting between a slice and back is cheap in the sense that we do not copy any data besides creating a fat pointer which is possibly reused it when we borrow.